dsoprea/RemoteImageBrowser/rib/resources/README.rst

 Configuring a Thumbnailer
 -------------------------

 The default thumbnailer uses PIL.
-To configure the thumbnailer, set the class-name into THUMBNAILER_CLASS:
+To configure the thumbnailer, set the class-name into `THUMBNAILER_CLASS`:

 - rib.thumbnail.pil.PilThumbnailer
 - rib.thumbnail.gnome.GnomeThumbnailer